headwirecom/peregrine-cms/docs/public/renditions/index.md

 # Renditions

-Renditions are created and stored under the asset's node **renditions** node which the name of the image transformation setup.
+Renditions are created and stored under the asset node's **renditions** node which the name of the image transformation setup.
 The API call to obtain (and create a rendition if not already there) is

     &Lt;URL to the Asset without extension>.rendition.json/&lt;image transformation name>